danreid44/Vehicle-Telemetry-Data-Analyzer/README.md

 # Vehicle Telemetry Data Analyzer

-This is a Python-based tool for simulating, storing, analyzing, and displaying vehicle telemetry data such as engine RPM, PTO activity, and fault codes.
-This is designed to replicate the primary functions of commerical fleet diagnostics platforms commonly used in the industry.
-A postman collection is provided to perform CRUD operations on the SQLite database.
+This project is a Python-based tool for simulating and analyzing vehicle telemetry data, including engine RPM, PTO activity, and fault codes.
+It generates CAN Bus messages in hexadecimal format according to the SAE J1939 standard and stores them in a SQLite database.
+The raw hex data is then decoded into human-readable values and visualized on an interactive Streamlit dashboard.
+The project replicates key functions of commercial fleet diagnostics platforms, using realistic data patterns and message structures.
+A Postman collection is also provided to perform full CRUD operations on the database, enabling further customization and future extensions of the project.

 ## Key Features ##
 - Simulated CAN/J1939 messages